buyallmemes/blog-api/posts/20240422-testing-guideline.md

 Mocked interfaces are hard to change - every API change will break **ALL** tests.
 Do yourself a favor, and don't solidify interfaces between components prematurely.
 This is especially true in the early stages of development.
-Mock a bit further from the class you are testing, and leave yourself a room to wiggle.
+Mock a bit further from the class you are testing, and leave yourself room to wiggle.
 Or even better - start with a small integration test.

 Assuming we have something like: